Relative Calabi-Yau structures and ice quivers with potential

-If the above dg algebras are pseudo-compact and morphisms are continuous, we obtain the definition of {\em augmented pseudo-compact dg algebras} and {\em augmented morphisms between pseudo-compact dg algebras}.
-For a pseudo-compact dg algebra $A$, its {\em radical} $\rad A$ is defined to be the common annihilator of all the simple pseudo-compact dg $A$-modules.
-An $l$-augmented pseudo-compact dg algebra $A$ is {\em complete} if the kernel of $\eps$ equals the radical $\rad A$.
-Denote by $\PCAlgc l$ the category of complete $l$-augmented pseudo-compact dg algebras.
-By section~A.4 of \cite{VandenBergh15}, \cf also section~1.3.1 of \cite{Lefevre03}, it has a cofibrantly generated model category structure.
-Thus, it yields a model category structure on the category $\PCAlgc \varphi$ of $\varphi$-augmented morphisms between complete pseudo-compact dg algebras, whose weak equivalences are the componentwise weak equivalences.
-Similarly, we can define the notion of {\em augmented cospans for complete pseudo-compact dg algebras}.
+If the above dg algebras are pseudocompact and the morphisms are continuous, we obtain the definition of {\em augmented pseudocompact dg algebras} and {\em augmented morphisms between pseudocompact dg algebras}.
+For a pseudocompact dg algebra $A$, its {\em radical} $\rad A$ is defined to be the common annihilator of all the simple pseudocompact dg $A$-modules.
+An $l$-augmented pseudocompact dg algebra $A$ is {\em complete} if the kernel of $\eps$ equals the radical $\rad A$.
+Denote by $\PCAlgc l$ the category of complete $l$-augmented pseudocompact dg algebras.
+By section~12.4 of \cite{VandenBergh15}, \cf also section~1.3.1 of \cite{Lefevre03}, it has a cofibrantly generated model category structure.
+Thus, it yields a model category structure on the category $\PCAlgc \varphi$ of $\varphi$-augmented morphisms between complete pseudocompact dg algebras, whose weak equivalences are the componentwise weak equivalences.
+Similarly, we can define the notion of {\em augmented cospans for complete pseudocompact dg algebras}.
 These also carry a natural model category structure.
-By section~A.4 of \cite{VandenBergh15}, a weak equivalence in $\PCAlgc l$ is a quasi-isomorphism.
-By Proposition~1.3.5.1 of \cite{Lefevre03}, \cf also Proposition~A.1.2 of \cite{VandenBergh15}, the converse statement is true if the source and target of the morphism are concentrated in non-positive degrees.
+By sections~12.1 and 12.4 of \cite{VandenBergh15}, a weak equivalence in $\PCAlgc l$ is a quasi-isomorphism.
+By part~e) of Proposition~1.3.5.1 of \cite{Lefevre03}, \cf also Proposition~12.2 of \cite{VandenBergh15}, the converse statement is true if the source and target of the morphism are concentrated in non-positive degrees.